Pylons/pyramid/docs/narr/templates.rst

 status attributes, you must set attributes on the *request* object within the view before returning the dictionary.
 See :ref:`response_request_attrs` for more information.

+The same set of system values are provided to templates rendered via a rendere view configuration as those provided to templates rendered imperatively.
+See :ref:`renderer_system_values`.

 .. index::
    single: Chameleon ZPT templates